Best Clinical Psychology Programs in Texas

 Campus Based - Visit Website

-The Ph.D. in Clinical Psychology at Texas A&M University offers a scientist-practitioner model with a strong clinical science emphasis.
-Accredited by the American Psychological Association since 1988, the program integrates research, clinical practice, and teaching.
-Students engage in faculty-led research early on, leading to a Master’s thesis and collaborative projects.
-Clinical training begins in the second year at the Department Clinic, with opportunities for external practicum placements.
-The program prepares graduates for careers in academic, research, or medical settings, emphasizing cultural humility and evidence-based practice.
-Admission is competitive, with cohorts of 5-7 students selected from over 300 applicants annually.
+Texas A&M University's APA-accredited Ph.D. in Clinical Psychology follows a scientist-practitioner model with a clinical science emphasis.
+Students begin faculty-led research early, producing a Master's thesis and collaborative projects.
+Clinical training starts in the second year at the Department Clinic, with external practicum placements available.
+The program emphasizes cultural humility and evidence-based practice, preparing graduates for academic, research, or medical careers.
+Admission is highly competitive, with cohorts of 5-7 students selected annually.
+An entrance exam is required for this doctoral program.

 - Accredited by APA since 1988.